Icosahedron: Stellated icosahedra

 Stellation is the process of extending the faces or edges of a polyhedron until they meet to form a new polyhedron.
 It is done symmetrically so that the resulting figure retains the overall symmetry of the parent figure.

-In their book The Fifty-Nine Icosahedra, Coxeter et al. enumerated 58 such stellations of the regular icosahedron.
+In their book The Fifty-Nine Icosahedra, Coxeter et al. enumerated 59 such stellations of the regular icosahedron (including the original icosahedron itself).

 Of these, many have a single face in each of the 20 face planes and so are also icosahedra.
 The great icosahedron is among them.

 Other stellations have more than one face in each plane or form compounds of simpler polyhedra.
 These are not strictly icosahedra, although they are often referred to as such.

 Pyritohedral symmetry

 A regular icosahedron can be distorted or marked up as a lower pyritohedral symmetry, and is called a snub octahedron, snub tetratetrahedron, snub tetrahedron, and pseudo-icosahedron.
 This can be seen as an alternated truncated octahedron.
 If all the triangles are equilateral, the symmetry can also be distinguished by colouring the 8 and 12 triangle sets differently.

 Pyritohedral symmetry has the symbol (3*2), [3+,4], with order 24.
 Tetrahedral symmetry has the symbol (332), [3,3]+, with order 12.
 These lower symmetries allow geometric distortions from 20 equilateral triangular faces, instead having 8 equilateral triangles and 12 congruent isosceles triangles.